Kling AI Video Prompts: How to Create Cinematic Videos

 Even with detail, your prompt should be concise and focused — think of it as a Kling AI prompt generator blueprint.
 According to a guide: "Limit to 2-4 main ideas; write naturally."

 That means don't overload with too many elements (subject, environment, color, lens, mood, motion, props, extra effects) all in one sentence.
-Break them into clear chunks, just like you would when creating prompts for AI-generated art, as shown in our PixAI review.
+Break them into clear chunks, just like you would when creating prompts for AI-generated art.

 Common Prompt Mistakes and How to Fix Them